dortania/OpenCore-Install-Guide/macos-limits.md

 ## Storage Support

 For the most part, all SATA based drives are supported and the majority of NVMe drives as well.
-The few exceptions:
+There are only a few exceptions:

 * **Samsung PM981, PM991 and Micron 2200S NVMe SSDs**
   * These SSDs are not compatible out of the box (causing kernel panics) and therefore require [NVMeFix.kext](https://github.com/acidanthera/NVMeFix/releases) to fix these kernel panics.
 Note that these drives may still cause boot issues even with NVMeFix.kext.